fireship-io/fireship.io/hugo/content/lessons/bigquery-ml-quickstart/index.md

 {{< /highlight >}}

-{{< figure src="img/bigquery-ml-model.png" caption="This will take a few minutes, then you should now see BigQuery" >}}
+{{< figure src="img/bigquery-ml-model.png" caption="This will take a few minutes, then the ML model should appear in the BigQuery dataset" >}}

 ### Evaluate Performance and Predict

-For this particular ML problem, we are interested in the log_loss metric - a smaller value is better.
+For this particular ML problem, we are interested in the *log_loss* metric - a smaller value is better.

 {{< file "python" "notebook" >}}
 {{< highlight python >}}